bigwiv/Biopython-cn/chr9.rst

 The record data contains much more than just the information shown here
-- for example look under ``"LineageEx"`` instead of ``"Lineage"`` and you°Øll get the NCBI taxon identifiers of the lineage entries too.
+- for example look under ``"LineageEx"`` instead of ``"Lineage"`` and you‚Äôll get the NCBI taxon identifiers of the lineage entries too.

-9.15??Using the history and WebEnv
+9.15  Using the history and WebEnv
 ----------------------------------

 Often you will want to make a series of linked queries.
 Most typically,